StataBS/indikatoren/README.md

 Find and display statistical indicators from the canton of Basel-Stadt, Switzerland.
 See live version [here](http://www.statistik.bs.ch/zahlen/indikatoren/).

 ## Local Installation
-Install [node.js](https://nodejs.org).
-Then run the following command in the console:
+Install [node.js](https://nodejs.org), then run the following command in the console:
 ```javascript
 npm install
 ```